Skip to content

 Homeowner Recovery Toolkit

-• Understanding the rebuild process
+• the probate process

-HCL was created by native Hawaiians on Maui who were unable to qualify for a Hawaiian Homelands lease.
+HCL was created by native Hawaiians on Maui who were unable to qualify for a Hawaiian Home Lands lease.
 HCL started its work in 2002 in the Paukukalo homestead to help native Hawaiians obtain mortgages to receive their lease and get on the land.

 We expanded from our Maui roots to serve native Hawaiians across the state.
 In 2007, HCL assisted Leiali‘i homestead families in Lahaina obtain mortgages.
 16 years later, when the August 8th fires struck, our team moved quickly to launch the Kanaka Anti-Displacement Fund to bring services to the 104 impacted Leiali‘i families, committing ourselves to help them prevent displacement and rebuild.